 Whatever you do when buying a new car, don’t skip the test drive, and don’t just drive around the block!
-Consider test driving on wet roads and feel out acceleration with a quick jaunt on the highway.
-Try out that vehicle in traffic and driving conditions that are similar to your daily life.
+Consider test driving on wet roads or feel out acceleration with a quick drive on the highway.
+Drive your prospective vehicle in traffic and driving conditions that reflect your daily life.
 Test driving during heavy in-town traffic will help you feel out blind spots and ease of navigation.
 If you regularly need to park in public garages or in parallel spaces, give your potential “new” car a try in those environments too.
 See how that vehicle is going to fit into your life!

 Don’t Buy Based On Looks Alone

-It’s always tempting to go for the prettiest vehicle, but avoid getting too caught up in your favorite color or the sportiest trim package.
-That list of must-haves you put together in your planning and research before buying a used car will help to keep you on track in finding the best car for your needs.
-Find what you need first and then choose the car you like the looks of best after you’ve located a few good options.
+It’s always tempting to go for the prettiest vehicle, but avoid getting swept away by your favorite color or a sporty trim package.
+That list of must-haves you put together in your planning and research phase before buying a used car will help you stay on track and find the best car for your needs.

 Don’t Go Over Your Budget

-It may go without saying, but stick to your budget!
-One of the best ways to do so is to avoid looking at or test-driving anything that’s outside your price range.
+Remember to stick to your budget!
+Avoid looking at or test-driving anything that’s outside your price range to avoid temptation.
 Once you get behind the wheel, it’s tempting to spend just a little more and you don’t want to regret that expense in the long run.

 How to Get a Deal on a Used Car

 Maximize your savings when you buy a used car by doing your research and shopping smartly.

 Rental car companies refresh their fleets often and offer great deals on low-mileage cars!
 Reliability is important to rental agencies, so these companies usually follow recommended maintenance on their vehicles, which you might not get with a private owner.
 If you don’t like to haggle, rental companies may be a great option for you as they often offer fair, non-negotiable rates.